 Public Leisure Service Settings.
 If the internship placement involves a public leisure services situation, the student would gain experience in dealing with public relations, attend board/commission and other community meetings, work with committees, visit individuals in the agency and community, and receive board agency/community experiences during the internship.
 The placement should help the student to understand the total concept through the discussion of actual problems and situations in the operation of the agency.
+It is still expected the student be exposed to the TR APIE-D process in this setting.

 Not-For-Profit and For-Profit Organizations.
 The general criteria for the internship placement applies equally to public and profit/non-profit-oriented organizations.
 The student would gain experience in as many aspects of the business as possible.
 Since businesses are extremely diverse, it is difficult to detail the types of experiences that will best meet the needs of the student.
 However, the student's goals and objectives should specifically detail the experiences which the student will receive (i.e., marketing, food services, group sales, concessions, and operations).
+It is still expected the student will be exposed to the TR APIE-D process.